-Major Califf of Fort Douglas Now a Lieutenant Colonel.
+Major Califf of Fort Douglas Now s Lieutenant Colonel.

-Major Joseph M. Callff, commading the battalion or artillery at Fort Douglas, received notification from Washington yesterday, of his promotion to be lieutenant colonel of artillery, in the usual course of seniority; and he will be transferred to some other post where he will probably be the commanding officer.
+Major Joseph M. Califf, commading the battalion or artillery at Fort Douglas, received notification from Washington yesterday, of his promotion to be lieutenant colonel of artillery, in the usual course of seniority; and he will be transferred to some other post where he will probably be the commanding he will probably be the commanding officer.

-Lieut.-Col. Califf has been in the ser-Lieut.-Col. Califf has been in the service nearly 11 years, beginning Oct.
+Lieut.-Col. Callff has been in the service nearly 41 years, beginning Oct.
 8, 1863 as second lieutenant in the Seventh U. S. colored infanary.
-He was made first lieutenant in 1865, and was appointed from Pennsylvania in Aug.
+He was made first lieutenant in 1885, and was appointed from Pennsylvania in Aug.
 1867 to be second lieutenant in the Third artillery.
-Lieut.-Col. Califf was an honor graduate from the artillery school in 1871, was made captain in 1896, and major in July, 1901.
-As he was born in 1842, he will be retired in two years for age, but will have two years for agc. but will have reached a full colenelcy by that time.
+Lieut.-Col. Callff was an honor graduate from the artillery school in 1871, was made captain in 1896, and major in July, 1901.
+As he was born in 1842, he will be retired in two years for age, but will have was born in 1842, he will be retired in two years for age, but will have reached a full colenelcy by that time.
 Lieut.-Col. Califf saw active service in the Spanish war as well as in the war of the rebellion, and is one of the best posted officers in the artillery service.
-He came to Fort Douglas on promotion from a captaincy in the Third artillery when that regiment returned from the Philippines, and has been stationed at this post for over three years, in com-mand of the two light batteries of artillery which were organized here unreorganization of the artillery arm of the service.
-The old veteran has many friends in Salt Lake who will warmly congratulate him on his promotion.
-L. D. S. ALUMNI.
+He came to Fort Douglas on promotion from a captaincy in the Third artillery when that regiment returned from the when that regiment returned from the Philippines, and has been stationed at this post for over three years, in command of the two light batteries of artillery which were organized here under the reorganization of the artillery arm of the service.